Volumetric Solar Equation

 Room conditions:

-must hang with south pole between 220 and 300 cm from the ground.
-Does not produce sound nor is affected by it.
+Must hang with south pole between 220 and 300 cm from the ground.
+It does not produce sound, nor is it affected by it.

 Dimensions: